What kind of complaints can we consider?

 There are many other complaints that we may or may not be able to consider and these decisions are made at the Ombudsman’s discretion, for example, complaints that involve problems with service charges or if either party has started legal action.

-Lastly there are some complaints from local authority tenants that could be considered by the Housing Ombudsman, the Local Government Ombudsman (LGO) or both Ombudsman.
+There are some complaints from local authority tenants that could be considered by the Housing Ombudsman, the Local Government and Social Care Ombudsman (LGSCO) or both Ombudsman.
 See our fact sheet for more information on these complaints.

-We work with the LGO, under a memorandum of understanding, to agree a common approach to the definition of jurisdictional boundaries, early handling and signposting of complaints and other forms of joint working.
+We work with the LGSCO, under a memorandum of understanding, to agree a common approach to the definition of jurisdictional boundaries, early handling and signposting of complaints and other forms of joint working.

 For more details on the Ombudsman’s jurisdiction please contact us.